BioinformaNicks/Bioinformatics-training-collection/README.md

 ### Templates
 - [Data Science Project Template for R](https://community.rstudio.com/t/data-science-project-template-for-r/3230)

+## Reproducibility and automated workflows
+In addition to working in a project-based workflow, a reproducible workflow language could be of benefit.
+This means creating reproducible and automated pipelines with languages such as Make, Snakemake, Nextflow, etc.

+- [Bioinformatics pipeline from the bottom up](https://ricomnl.com/blog/bottom-up-bioinformatics-pipeline/).
+This post gives a great example of how to go from scripts to fully automated and reproducible pipeline.
+From scripts, to Make, to Nextflow.

 ## Environment and package management systems
 - [conda](https://docs.conda.io/en/latest/).
 This is a 'package and environment management system', which basicly means it lets you create 'virtual environments'.
 This lets you easily switch between versions of installed packages or versions of Python/R/any other supported languagge.
 In addition, it allows the management of version conflicts (program A might depend on a version of program B, but program C might depend on a different version of program B), by creating two different environments (one where program A and B are installed, one where program B and C are installed).
 The conda website itself hosts a short tutorial on how to get started with [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).
 Conda comes in two versions:
     - [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 This is a minimal install, including only the barebones of conda (conda, Python and dependents).